davidbarr2/StockTicker/README.md

 - Add a 'removeListener' method to window.StockTicker.
 Call this when app unmounts.
 - Dynamically push tickers to an additional row when the first row gets too crowded.
 For instance, if you have 6 tickers then they will not all fit on the first row.

-## Questions about the Process

-- What was the biggest challenge faced while developing this app?